 - managers’ transactions.

 In accordance with the MAR, Gofore notifies the transactions of its managers and persons closely associated with them relating to Gofore’s financial instruments based on received notifications promptly and no later than three business days after the date of the transaction.
 The aforementioned obligation is based on Article 19 of the Market Abuse Regulation (MAR).
 The obligation to notify transactions applies to all transactions once a total amount of EUR 5,000 is reached within a calendar year.
 The threshold is calculated by adding, without netting, all transactions within a calendar year.
 Gofore takes no responsibility for the veracity of the information notified by its managers and persons closely associated with them.

-Press releases are issued to disclose information on matters and events that do not meet the criteria for company releases, but are assessed to be of general interest for investors, customers or other interest groups.
+Press releases are issued to disclose information on matters and events that do not meet the criteria for stock exchange releases, but are assessed to be of general interest for investors, customers or other interest groups.
 The decision to issue a press release is made by the CEO together with the Marketing & Communication Director.
 Press releases are signed by the CEO of the Company.

 The Company reports its financial information and key financial figures for the entire Group’s business operations as a single reporting segment.